220321-NET/P2-ConnectFourFrontEnd/README.md

 ## <b>Overview</b>

-Your childhood game of Connect4 makes its comeback.
-Call your friends and get ready to battle it out for the number 1 spot.
-Players will be ranked for all to see their genius.
+Your childhood game of Connect Four makes its comeback.
+Call your friends and get ready to battle it out for the number 1 spot on the leaderboards.
+This Web Application allows a user to play a game of Connect 4 against others locally all on a visually sleek bootstrap-based UI.
+The User will be able to: Create an account, attach a Gravatar image for their profile, see their wins/ties/losses, check the leaderboards to see how others are doing, and most importantly play a game of Connect Four!

 ## <b>User Stories</b>